gcobb321/icloud3/docs/chapters/2-attributes.md

 When the device's iCloud account was last authenticated.

 ###### tracking
-The devices that are being tracked based on the `tracked_devices` configuration parameter.
+The devices that are being tracked based on the `track_devices` configuration parameter.
 The devices are verified when iCloud3 starts (valid email address, valid devicename, etc.).
 The device's suffix number is displayed if the device is using the IOS App version 2 `(_2)`.

 ###### icloud3_version
 The version of iCloud3 you are running.